passcod/in-the-pale-darkness-of-dawn/naema/01-in-the-dust.md

 stuck here, in this job, on this dirt ball, she'd have taken the small comfort and talked with Atali and Juko of the weather, the work, the co-workers, perhaps even giggled shyly when topics veered to one's or the other's sex life.

+[](TK: add self-practice of looking for exits, quick-memorising of faces -- new and regular -- and positions, cover space, weapons... while entering rooms / walking about.)

 But today she believed, so she walked, and she detoured through to the cantina, nodded in the direction of the bar, waved after a greeting by another regular, and passed into the backroom.
 There, she ignored the crokin tables, held her